Chart Color Schemes

 Residential development activity is lower than average in Slade Point according to AreaSearch's national comparison of local real estate markets

-Slade Point had minimal residential development activity with an average of two dwelling approvals annually between 2015 and 2019 (eleven approvals in total).
-This low level of development reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-It is important to note that yearly growth figures and relativities can vary considerably with such low approval numbers due to individual projects.
+Slade Point has had minimal residential development activity with an average of two dwelling approvals per year over the past five years, totaling eleven approvals.
+This low level of development reflects the rural nature of the area where housing needs are specific and not driven by broad market demand.
+It is important to note that with such low approval numbers, yearly growth figures can vary considerably based on individual projects.

-Slade Point naturally has much lower development activity compared to the rest of Queensland and nationally.
-Recent development in the area has been entirely comprised of detached dwellings, maintaining its rural nature with emphasis on space.
-The estimated population per dwelling approval was 1216 people reflecting its quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Slade Point is forecasted to gain 275 residents by 2041.
+Slade Point has much lower development activity compared to the rest of Queensland and nationally.
+Recent development in the area has been entirely comprised of detached dwellings, maintaining its rural nature with an emphasis on space.
+The estimated population per dwelling approval is 1216 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Slade Point is forecasted to gain 271 residents by 2041.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.